DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-reports/reports-with-pdf-content.md

 ---
-title: Create a Report with PDF Content
+title: Reports with PDF Content
 author: Sergey Andreev
 ---
-# Create a Report with PDF Content
+# Reports with PDF Content

 This tutorial describes how to add PDF content to a report.

 ![pdfcontentdemo-result](../../../../images/eurd-pdfcontentdemo-result.png)

 > [!TIP]
-> The [Create a Master-Detail Report (Use Subreports)](create-a-master-detail-report-use-subreports.md) topic describes another way to create a report that merges different documents.
+> The [Create a Master-Detail Report (Use Subreports)](master-detail-reports-with-detail-report-bands.md) topic describes another way to create a report that merges different documents.

 ## Create a Report Layout